Positron11/fuzzer/docs/index.md

 # Starting Out

-The current assignment involves the creation of a (simple, so far) depth-limited grammar fuzzer that can be called reasonably performant.
+The current assignment involves the creation of a simple depth-limited grammar fuzzer that can be called reasonably performant.
 This task might be divided into two equally important sub-tasks:

 1. Developing a performant grammar data structure.
 2. Developing a performant fuzzer function, preferably grammar structure-agnostic.